 The insects listed in this section are generalist feeders for which citrus is not a preferred host.
 They are therefore only sporadic problems in Florida citrus.
 While these pests do not require routine treatment in all groves, periodic outbreaks can potentially have dramatic impacts on tree health or productivity.
 When these insects are detected at a damaging level, treatment is required.
 Some pests may migrate into citrus from adjacent field or forage crops when these are harvested.
-Given that the distribution of these insects is rarely uniform, some monitoring effort should be directed towards delineating the boundaries of an infestation prior to any chemical application so that treatment can be limited to affected blocks only.
+Given that the distribution of these insects is rarely uniform, some monitoring effort should be directed toward delineating the boundaries of an infestation prior to any chemical application so that treatment can be limited to affected blocks only.
 Benefits of "spot" applications, or restricting treatments to affected areas only, are twofold: (1) direct monetary savings realized through reduced labor and material costs, and (2) the preservation of unsprayed refuges for beneficial arthropods, which ensures rapid recovery of natural enemy populations and accelerates the post-treatment restoration of biological control.
 Frequent monitoring (especially during growth flushes), proper identification, and timely application of the appropriate control measures are all essential to reducing the impact of these pests.
 If insecticide treatment is needed, select in priority a product that is also efficient in controlling Asian citrus psyllid (ACP) in order to include the treatment for these erratic pests in your ACP program and reduce insecticide applications.

 Plant bugs are Heteropteran insects that feed on a wide variety of plants and occasionally migrate into citrus in large numbers when adjacent field crops are harvested.
-The most important species affecting citrus are the citron bug (Leptoglossus gonagra), the leaf-footed plant bug (L. phyllopus), and the southern green stink bug (Nezara viridula).
+The most important species affecting citrus are the citron bug (Leptoglossus gonagra), the leaf-footed plant bugs (L. phyllopus and L. zonatus), and the southern green stink bug (Nezara viridula).
 They may also develop on decaying undergrowth within the grove.
 Under normal conditions, plant bugs are rarely numerous enough to be any cause for concern.
 However, in large numbers, they tend to aggregate and move into trees during the fruit ripening period.
 In this period, they can cause substantial direct damage by puncturing the peel to suck juice.
 Pathogens enter through the puncture wound, producing a surrounding sunken area of necrotic tissue.
 If damage is done early enough, fruit will fall before harvest.
 Thin-skinned varieties such as Hamlin are especially vulnerable, as well as fruits destined for the fresh market.
 Timely weed control can avert plant bug problems, whereas mowing or herbicide treatment of infested weeds may exacerbate a problem.
 In such a case, insecticidal control may be necessary.
 If possible, spot treatments of infested areas are always preferable in the interest of conserving natural enemies.

-The adult of the orange dog is the giant swallowtail butterfly (Papilio crephontes).
+The adult of the orange dog is the giant swallowtail butterfly (Papilio cresphontes).
 Orange-dog eggs are large, round, semitranslucent, orange, and easily recognized on the expanding terminals where they are typically laid.
 The developing larvae are shiny brown and white, resembling bird droppings, and they feed preferentially on the new leaves.
-Under normal conditions, populations are low and the damage is sufficiently dispersed that there is little cause for concern.
+Under normal conditions, populations are low, and the damage is sufficiently dispersed that there is little cause for concern.
 However, especially in the fall, situations can arise wherein large numbers of butterflies deposit numerous eggs on very young trees that then suffer severe damage from developing larvae.
 As with most caterpillars feeding on fruits, damage can only be averted by chemical treatment if the problem is detected early (i.e., when most of the larvae are still in early stages of development).
 When larvae reach later instars, they are more resistant to insecticides, and most feeding damage will have already occurred.
 Careful monitoring of young groves early in flush cycles is necessary for timely detection and treatment.
 For all caterpillar issues, Bacillus thuringensis (Bt) based materials provide effective control with the added advantage of being listed by OMRI, the Organic Materials Review Institute, as not affecting beneficial species.

 Grasshoppers, Crickets, and Katydids